pik3d/19en/README.md

         |                       /            /
         X                      /____________/
                              X/

+Starting from version 21.1, for text data you can use a shortened header: ### [ ] .
+The number of columns is the number of values in the first row of data.
+The number of rowes is defined by the file length or the next header.

 Surface rendering with simple angle controls, lighting, color, etc. constitutes the functionality of the command: s3d -"Surface-3D".